Bases Orgánicas: Federalist Congress

-The Centralist Dissolution of Congress
+Centralist Dissolution of Congress

-President Bravo assured a commission sent by congress, that he would accept the new constitution, and congress continued working on its draft, when its work was interrupted by a pronunciamiento instigated by Santa Anna through Tornel on 11 December 1842 in the town of Huejotzingo, calling for the dissolution of congress, and demanding the installation of a council of notables, elites who were to work on the new constitution.
+President Bravo assured a commission that had been sent by congress that he would accept the new constitution, and Congress continued working on its draft until its work was interrupted by a pronunciamiento instigated by Santa Anna through Tornel on 11 December 1842 in the town of Huejotzingo, calling for the dissolution of congress, and demanding the installation of a council of notables, elites who were to work on the new constitution.
 War Minister Tornel was among the conspirators promoting the revolution.
 In spite of his earlier reluctance to go against congress and reassurance to them of his support, at the decisive hour, Bravo sided with the insurrectionists.
-On December 19th, he approved a decree signed by ministers Bocanegra, Velez, Gorostiza, and Tornel dissolving congress and decreeing that they be replaced by a Council of Notables.
+On December 19, he approved a decree, signed by the ministers Bocanegra, Velez, Gorostiza, and Tornel, to dissolve Congress and decree that were to be replaced by a Council of Notables.

 The council lasted six months, during which time the Bases de Tacubaya had force as a provisional constitution.
 The executive would continue to function as it previously had.
 Another decree on December 23 declared that the Council of Notables would call itself the national legislature, and the eighty men who were to make it up were finally named.